-- Remove the battery from the coach. - Store it in a cool place on a wooden or rubber pad to inhibit conductive transfer. - Check the state of charge periodically to avoid discharge or sulfating.
+- Remove the battery from the coach.

+- Store it in a cool place.

+- Check the state of charge periodically to avoid discharge or sulfating.

-To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices.
+To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices:

 - Make sure the batteries always remain securely clamped in the battery tray. - Make sure battery cable clamps are tight on the terminal posts and are free of corrosion. - Neutralize corrosion buildup or acid film on top of battery by washing with a baking soda/ water solution.
-Rinse with clear water.

-NOTE: Make sure vent caps are on securely to prevent baking soda solution from entering the battery and contaminating the electrolyte fluid.
+Rinse with clear water. - NOTE: Make sure vent caps are on securely to prevent baking soda solution from entering the battery and contaminating the electrolyte fluid.